All Star Talent Show Extravaganza

 "All Star Talent Show Extravaganza" is the first episode of the second season of the American television series RuPaul's Drag Race All Stars.
 It originally aired on August 25, 2016.
+The episode's main challenge tasks the contestants with performing in a talent show.
+Raven-Symoné is a guest judge.
+Coco Montrese is eliminated from the competition by Roxxxy Andrews, who places in the top two of the main challenge and beats Tatianna in a lip-sync contest to "Shake It Off" (2014) by Taylor Swift.